deconf/Analytics-Insights/readme.txt

 	* code cleanup
 	* improvements on error reporting system
 	* option to report errors to developer
+	* move the upgrade notice from the Dashboard to plugin's settings page
 * Bug Fixes:
 	* some thrown errors were not displayed on Errors & Debug screen
 	* analytics icon disappears from post list after quick edit, props by [karex](https://github.com/karex)